jmnbc/azure-devops-mcp/README.md

 ### Prerequisites

-- .NET SDK (version compatible with `FUNCTIONS_WORKER_RUNTIME` specified in `local.settings.json`, likely .NET 6 or later for "dotnet-isolated").
+- .NET SDK (version compatible with `FUNCTIONS_WORKER_RUNTIME` specified in `local.settings.json`, .NET 8 or later for "dotnet-isolated").
 - Azure Functions Core Tools.
 - An Azure DevOps organization and a project within it.
 - An Azure Active Directory application registration with permissions to access Azure DevOps.